Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-standards/standards.md

   >
   > “a document that provides a set of agreed-upon rules, guidelines or characteristics for activities or their results.
 Standards establish accepted practices, technical requirements, and terminologies for diverse fields.”
 He goes on to highlight a lot of the work being done in Canada and where it all sits relative to being a standard - “In closing, there are lots of trust frameworks being developed today.
 But to be truly trusted, a trust framework needs to either apply existing standards or become a standard itself.”

-* [Mike Jones shares](https://self-issued.info/?p=2136) that CBOR (Concise Binary Object Representation)  is officially a [specification at IETF](https://www.rfc-editor.org/rfc/rfc8943) - woohoo! and it is a key part of [ISO’s mDL standard](https://www.iso.org/committee/45144.html) (date fields must use it).
-  > The Concise Binary Object Representation (CBOR), as specified in RFC 7049, is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
 * [W3C WebAuthn V2 Now a Standard](https://self-issued.info/?p%3D2160) Mike Jones
   > While remaining compatible with the original standard, this second version adds additional features, among them for user verification enhancements, manageability, enterprise features, and an Apple attestation format. ([Recommendation](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/)) ([CTAP also approaching standardization](https://self-issued.info/?p%3D2155).
 * [Federated Identity, InCommon, and Enabling Federated Access to Research Services](https://njedge.net/blog/federated-identity-incommon-and-enabling-federated-access-to-research-services/)